 - ½ cup shredded Italian blend of cheese

 - salt and pepper to taste

-Whisk together eggs, milk, salt, and pepper.
-Mix in remaining ingredients.
+- Whisk together eggs, milk, salt, and pepper.
+Mix in bacon, cheeses, green onions, and salt and pepper.
 Pour over hash browns.

-Bake in preheated oven for 20 to 25 minutes, or until filling is puffed and golden brown.
+- Bake in preheated oven for 20 to 25 minutes, or until filling is set, puffed, and golden brown.